Tennessee General Assembly has the opportunity to act on cannabis policy reform in 2025

 Tennessee’s first CBD-focused law, SB 2531, was passed in 2014.
 It required that a hospital or state university-affiliated clinic supervise the study of cannabis oil for certain patients with seizures.
 It did not materialize.
 In subsequent years, the limited program was improved and expanded, but it remains extremely limited.

 In 2021, lawmakers expanded the state’s ineffective CBD law, passing SB 118 and allowing additional medical conditions to qualify and increasing the allowable threshold of THC in CBD oils to 0.9%.
-The law now includes Alzheimer's disease; Amyotrophic lateral sclerosis; cancer, if it is end stage or the treatment produces related wasting illness, recalcitrant nausea and vomiting, or pain; inflammatory bowel disease; epilepsy or seizures; multiple sclerosis; Parkinson's disease; HIV or AIDS; sickle cell disease; or any other disease or condition recommended by the Medical Cannabis Commission pursuant to rules it promulgates,
+The law now includes Alzheimer's disease; Amyotrophic lateral sclerosis; cancer, if it is end stage or the treatment produces related wasting illness, recalcitrant nausea and vomiting, or pain; inflammatory bowel disease; epilepsy or seizures; multiple sclerosis; Parkinson's disease; HIV or AIDS; sickle cell disease; or any other disease or condition recommended by the Medical Cannabis Commission pursuant to rules it promulgates.

 The state’s low THC/CBD law grants legal protections from prosecution to patients enrolled in the program but includes no legal access to cannabis products.
 Products must be purchased from legal dispensaries in states with reciprocity provisions in their medical cannabis programs and brought back to Tennessee.

-SB 118 also created the Tennessee Medical Cannabis Commission to study and recommend medical cannabis policy.In January, 2022, the Tennessee Medical Cannabis Commission issued a report to the legislature recommending improvements to the high-CBD/low-THC program.
-The report recommended allowing cannabis oils, tinctures, patches, edibles, vapors, and waxes, but not dried flower.
+SB 118 also created the Tennessee Medical Cannabis Commission to study and recommend medical cannabis policy.
+In January, 2022, the Tennessee Medical Cannabis Commission issued a report to the legislature recommending improvements to the high-CBD/low-THC program.
+The report recommended allowing cannabis oils, tinctures, patches, edibles, vapors, and waxes, but not dried botanical cannabis (flower).
 The Commission also recommended employee protections and parental rights for those participating in the program.
 Nursing home and school-aged patients would have allowances for medical use on-site.
-None of the recommendations were taken up by the General Assembly in 2022, 2023, or 2024.
+None of the recommendations were taken up by the General Assembly in 2022, 2023, or 2024, and it does not appear that it will be taken up in 2025.

 The Tennessee Medical Marijuana Commission has been studying other states’ programs with the goal of submitting recommendations to the legislature before the 2024 legislative session on how a program should be implemented and regulated.
 The Commission failed to provide the legislature with this information.
+Due to issues with achieving a quorum in most meetings in 2024, the 2025 report was very limited.
+It is expected that those issues will be resolved and the Commission will begin meeting regularly again in 2025.